ScratchSpace/cmdchk/README.rst

 Compatability
 -------------

-Requires python 2.6 or 2.7, and the setproctitle package from pypi.
+Requires python >= 2.6 and the setproctitle package from pypi.
+On python 2.6, also requires argparse from pypy.